 There are hundreds out there and they all claim to be the best in the business.
 The truth is that some are significantly better than others.
 So, which should you choose?

-As a result, we can confidently recommend the following three background checking sites:
+As a result, we can confidently recommend the following two background checking sites:

 Instant CheckMate is the fastest background checking site we tested.
 If you need to get accurate details from your driving record, they are another great choice.
 In our tests, Instant Checkmate generated detailed and accurate driving record data in moments.
 Impressively this speed didn’t mean compromising on quality either with results being on a par with other top sites.